Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 0x03 | ubyte | Unknown
 0x04 | uword | Map index

 Note: The direction of the transport is not stored.
-It always will face left after loading regardless of the direction on save.
-The unknown byte seems to be 0 all the time.
-Don't know if it has a purpose or why it wasn't use to store the direction.
+There isn't even an image for each transport direction but only one static image.
+The transport images are stored inside the Stationary file.

 ## Chest locked states